Yonle/edl-container/README.md

 basically a container for [bkerler/edl](https://github.com/bkerler/edl) program.

-because you hate waiting for it's dependencies to get compiled.
+because you hate waiting for its dependencies to get compiled.

 ```
 mkdir $PWD/shared